-Common Core anchor standard 5 says: students will "develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach."
+Common Core anchor standard 5 says: students will develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach."
 As early as second grade, it also suggests that students do this with "guidance and support from peers and adults."
-One-on-one conferencing allows for entirely customized support of each writer's revision process, but it is not easy for teachers to find time for this in a classroom of 30+ students.
+Oneon-one conferencing allows for entirely customized support of each writer's revision process, but it is not easy for teachers to find time for this in a classroom of 30+ teachers to find time for this in a classroom of 30+ students.
 Peer conferencing can be a valuable way to learn.
 Students automatically "kidify" their explanations for each other, however it can be problematic and also hard to manage.
 Either students don't have the skill to offer suggestions to strengthen writing, or they take over and do the work for the student.